 No. ECON 399 credits cannot be granted retroactively for internship periods that have already occurred.
 The academic work for ECON 399 is expected to be done concurrently with the time period of the internship.

-The only exception to this is for students who wish to defer their ECON 399 credits into a future quarter.
+The only exception to this is for students who wish to defer their ECON 399 credits from Summer Quarter to the following Autumn Quarter.
 (See above.)